MichaelVerdegaal/crisp-dm-template/README.md

 function in `source` if:
 - You reuse a piece of code more than once
 - A piece of code is considerably lengthy, and detracts from the reading experience in docs
-- A piece of code is requires extra documentation/context to be properly understood
+- A piece of code requires extra documentation/context to be properly understood

 ### What if i need an extra file/folder?